 Activities Generate Terms

 The particular language of an activity, whether it be sports or medicine, is derived from the nature of the activity itself.
 In a similar manner, part of the language of blood covenant is derived from covenant activities and their results.

 For instance, the result of two people making a blood covenant is that they become one.
-To say that two individuals are one, is to say they are in covenant.
-This leads to unity being another blood covenant term.
+Therefore, to say that two individuals are one, is to say they are in covenant.
+Unity is another blood covenant term.
 Recall that making a blood covenant requires that each party gives ALL to the other.
-As a result, everything belongs to each party jointly, thus the idea that everything that is mine is yours, and yours is mine is a blood covenant expression.
+When the giving is completed, everything belongs to each party jointly, thus the concept that everything that is mine is yours, and yours is mine is a blood covenant expression.

 Another aspect of blood covenant is the idea that once a blood covenant is made each party is in the other.
 This results from the mutual giving of all, the intermingling of blood and eating and drinking the same bread and wine.